 Find Cheap Auto Insurance Quotes in Your Area

-Car insurance is required for everyone who uses the Turo rental car platform—that includes hosts as well as guests renting the car.
+Some form of car insurance is required for everyone who uses the Turo rental car platform — that includes hosts as well as guests renting the car.
 However, coverage on Turo (formerly known as RelayRides) works differently from typical car insurance, and you have a few options for how much coverage you can buy which increase in price the more coverage you choose.